YuvalH19-S/microRNA_GPT/README.md

 ## Getting Started

-(Instructions on how to use the scripts, set up the environment, etc.)
+(Instructions on how to use the scripts, set up the environment, etc..)

 ## Contributing